moby/moby/docs/sources/reference/api/docker_remote_api_v1.20.md

     -   **LogConfig** - Log configuration for the container, specified as a JSON object in the form `{ "Type": "<driver_name>", "Config": {"key1": "val1"}}`.
           Available types: `json-file`, `syslog`, `journald`, `none`.
-          `json-file` logging driver.
+	      `syslog` available options are: `address`.
-    -   **CgroupParent** - Path to `cgroups` under which the container's `cgroup` is created.
-If the path is not absolute, the path is considered to be relative to the `cgroups` path of the init process.
-Cgroups are created if they do not already exist.
+    -   **CgroupParent** - Path to cgroups under which the cgroup for the container will be created.
+If the path is not absolute, the path is considered to be relative to the cgroups path of the init process.
+Cgroups will be created if they do not already exist.

 Query Parameters: